http://www.fpnotebook.com/

 - Protocol

-- Reflex: IgA anti-endomysial Antibody (EMA) if TTG is positive
+- IgA anti-endomysial Antibody (EMA) may be used to confirm positive TTG in children

 - Test Sensitivity is dependent on mucosal inflammation

-- Risk of false negative tests in subclinical disease and in IgA deficiency
+- Risk of False Negative tests in subclinical disease and in IgA deficiency

-- Highly suggestive of Celiac Sprue
+- Tests positive: Highly suggestive of Celiac Sprue (esp. titers >10x normal)

 - Correlates with extensive villous atrophy

-- Confirm with Small Bowel biopsy (due to false positives)
+- Confirm with Small Bowel biopsy (due to False Positives)

-- Diagnosis: Endoscopy with Small Bowel biopsy
+XI.
+Diagnosis: Endoscopy with Small Bowel biopsy

 - Indications

-- IgA deficiency (serology unreliable)
+- IgA deficiency (Serology unreliable)

-- Confirmation of Celiac Sprue diagnosis
+- Confirmation of Celiac Sprue diagnosis (esp. adults) after positive Serology

-- High level of suspicion yet negative serologic testing
+- High level of suspicion yet negative Serologic Testing

 - Endoscopic biopsy of distal duodenum (gold standard)